PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ::: tip Example

 Here is a bit more complicated and realistic example.
 This app is about keeping track of information about your friends.
-In the first version, only the friends names were registered, so the `App` class looked like this:
+In the first version, only the friends' names were registered, so the `App` class looked like this:

 ```js
 // Version 1.